 The HCFMO comprises three functions: Fire Code Compliance and Enforcement; Fire Prevention and Inspections; and Fire/Arson Investigations.
 As a division of the Hays County Office of Emergency Services, the HCFMO provides rapid response to requests for investigations, inspections, fire code compliance, and emergency management assistance.

-Effective, August 2, 2021, all plan submittals, permitting, and inspection requests must be done using our new online system.
+All plan submittals, permitting, and inspection requests must be done using our online system.

 Download this helpful guide for using the new permit system!